 How to be an Efficient and Effective Preceptor F. Biagioli, K. Chappelle, 2010 May-June.
 Family Practice Management.
 17(3):18-21.

 The UW College Faculty oversee a four-year integrated curriculum of clinical skills and professionalism, teach the Introduction to Clinical Medicine II course, and provide students with consistent faculty mentoring.
 College Faculty are matched with students in their first year and serve as teacher and mentor to students during all four years of their medical school careers.
 To contact your student’s college mentor, please contact our program staff.

 UW School of Medicine’s Counseling and Wellness Services

 Offers a range of services to help students and their partners cope with the demands of life in medical school.
 Services offered through the School’s counseling programs in Seattle or as part of a WWAMI regional program are free of charge and completely confidential.

 UW Academic Support

 The UW School of Medicine’s offers a Student Resource Center, a Learning Specialist and Tutoring Program to help students with academic concerns.

-CEDI is committed to the promotion of diversity within healthcare and has a variety of resources available to students.
+The Office of Healthcare Equity is committed to equitable access to health, the promotion of diversity within healthcare, manages several of the other UWSOM Pathways, and has a variety of resources available to students.